 I’ve talked about my decluttering and my love of minimalism but I wanted to actually show you what all that looks like in real life.
 So, I thought I’d give you a tour of my house.
 Wanting to create a calm relaxing space is why minimalism intrigued me in the first place (I wish I had some before shots to show you).
 It’s fair to say I became addicted to the feeling of space and light once I got going and this is the result.

 I don’t think a home is ever finished, there are always improvements we want to make here and there.
 Our tastes change over time and I think it’s important to embrace that.
 Living a simpler, more minimal lifestyle doesn’t mean you can’t change your interior or add new things.
 Instead, think about only adding things you really love and that add value.

 My point is that I still don’t consider my home finished, so I guess I’m asking you not to judge.
 I simply wanted to create a visual of what a decluttered home looks like.
+This is the result of me realising almost everything I owned, I owned for all the wrong reasons.
+This is the blank slate I’ve created at this moment in time.
 I feel like the images speak for themselves so get comfy, and enjoy a good scroll….

 That’s about it for downstairs, let’s go up.

 And we’re done.
 I hope you enjoyed a good nosey round.

 It’s taken a while to get to this stage and as I said, I’m still not finished – I’m itching to paint the wooden floors grey for starters.
 I’m heavily influenced by Scandinavian interior style.
 For me, it’s the perfect combination of timelessness and functionality.
 While I love minimal design, I still want to feel cosy at home.